 Video headers might not suit every page on your site.
 For example, if you want visitors to process a lot of information, like on your pricing page, a simple header will likely work best because video can be distracting.

-Background videos are there to make a visual statement, so will automatically play without sound.
+Background videos are there to make a visual statement, so they will automatically play without sound.
 If you want your video to include sound, add it to an Image Block and visitors can hit play to start the video with sound, when they’re ready.

 When in doubt, go slow